ProtectHer: Revolutionizing Education Around Sexual Assault Prevention

 All men's programs and their locker rooms need to hear messages like Alexis' ProtectHer program.
 It helps teach these young men how to always do the right thing and be leaders on and off the playing field.
 If I were still coaching today, I would definitely have Alexis work with our guys.

 Alexis and her ProtectHer program is the only person a team should even consider bringing in on the topic of sexual assault; anyone else is a waste of a team's time and budget.
 She's inspiring guys to think differently and every school, every locker room needs her.

 Having Alexis come give her ProtectHer talk to our team was one of the best decisions we have made in the development of our young men into men of high character and integrity.
 She had our entire team engaged and they still talk about her message.
 Her powerful approach to sexual assault prevention made every one of our guys think about their role on our campus.

-ProtectHer believes in giving back to non-profit organizations dedicated to sexual assault prevention.
-We've partnered with It's On Us, giving them a percentage of all proceeds.
+ProtectHer believes in giving back to non-profit organizations dedicated to both empowering girls and sexual assault prevention.
+So we have proudly partnered with I AM THAT GIRL.

 About The Founder

 “Alexis is the most genuine and impactful person to ever speak to this group of young men.
 I would do anything to help her get her ProtectHer program into more locker rooms, because her message on the importance of respecting women has never been so necessary.”